son-n-pham/GATE_Writing/writings/004_cow/grading_sue.md

-### Write in a proper structure (2/2):
+### Write in a proper structure (2 marks)

-- The writing is well-organized with a clear introduction, body, and conclusion.
+- 2 marks: The writing is well-organised with a clear introduction, body, and conclusion.

-### Choose only ONE point of view (1/1):

-- The writing consistently uses a single point of view throughout.
+  - Explanation: The essay has a clear structure with a beginning, middle, and end.
+It's written from the perspective of a cow, which is a unique approach.
+The story flows logically, describing the scene and the cow's reactions to the music and the humans.

-### Choose a tone to match the theme of the writing (3/3):
+### Choose a tone to match the theme of the writing (3 marks)

-- The tone consistently matches and enhances the theme of the writing.
+- 3 marks: The tone consistently matches and enhances the theme of the writing.
+  - Explanation: The tone is consistent throughout the essay, conveying a sense of unease and subtle rebellion from the cow's perspective.

-### Include emotions and feelings (1/1):
+### Include emotions and feelings (1 mark)

-- Emotions and feelings are clearly expressed, adding depth to the narrative.
+- 1 mark: Emotions and feelings are clearly expressed, adding depth to the narrative.
+  - Explanation: The essay effectively conveys the cow's emotions, including discomfort, annoyance, and a sense of being trapped.
+The cow's disdain for the humans and their music is palpable.

-### Use precise words or phrases (1/1):
+### Use precise words or phrases (1 mark)

-- Uses clear, specific, and accurate language to convey ideas.
+- 1 mark: Uses clear, specific, and accurate language to convey ideas.
+  - Explanation: The essay uses precise and evocative language, such as "low, warm drawl," "tasteless crackle," "thrumming keen," and "unpleasant crescent shape."
+These phrases create vivid imagery and enhance the reader's understanding of the cow's experience.

-### Use at least THREE figurative languages (3/3):
+### Use at least THREE figurative languages (3 marks)

-- Effectively uses at least three examples of figurative language (similes, metaphors, personification, etc.).
-Examples include: "the low, warm drawl of pulled horse-hair dragging across strings," "hay dry and a tasteless crackle of stalks against my teeth," and "lips pulled in upturned smiles, leering."
+- 3 marks: Effectively uses at least three examples of figurative language (similes, metaphors, personification, etc.).
+  - Explanation: The essay includes several examples of figurative language: "My ears flick as if to ward off the noise" (simile), "hay dry and a tasteless crackle of stalks against my teeth" (metaphor), "The cellos groan" (personification).

-### Have a moral (Goal to focus on) (1/1):
+### Have a moral (Goal to focus on) (1 mark)

-- The story clearly conveys a moral or lesson.
+- 1 mark: The story clearly conveys a moral or lesson.
+  - Explanation: The story suggests a moral about the clash between nature and culture, and the potential for rebellion against imposed norms.
+The ending hints at a planned disruption, which adds a layer of complexity.

-### Write with an outstanding idea (3/3):
+### Write with an outstanding idea (3 marks)

-- The narrative is creative and engaging, with a compelling plot and original ideas.
+- 3 marks: The narrative is creative and engaging, with a compelling plot and original ideas.

-#### Total Mark: 15/15
+  - Explanation: The narrative is highly creative and original, presenting the scene from the perspective of a cow.
+The plot is engaging, and the ending is intriguing.

+### TOTAL MARKS: 14/14 (100%)

 ### Strengths:

+- The story is highly creative and original, told from the perspective of a cow.
-- Original and creative perspective.
+- The tone is consistent and effectively conveys the cow's emotions and perspective.
-- Sophisticated language and vocabulary.
-- Excellent use of figurative language.
+- The essay uses precise and evocative language to create vivid imagery.

 ### Areas for Improvement:

-- None
+- There are no significant areas for improvement.
+The essay is well-written and meets all the criteria.

-### Overall Assessment: Sue's essay is an outstanding piece of writing with a unique perspective, sophisticated language, and excellent use of figurative language.
-The story is engaging, well-structured, and leaves a lasting impression.
+### Overall Assessment: Sue's essay is an outstanding piece of writing that demonstrates creativity, technical skill, and a strong understanding of the writing prompt.
+The unique perspective, evocative language, and engaging plot make it a compelling and memorable read.